alastairpatrick/qos/README.md

 ## QOS

 This is an experimental / hobby project RTOS for Raspberry Pi Pico.
 Its main distinguishing feature is it never disables interrupts or does anything else that would cause priority inversion of IRQs.
-The public API is C while the implementation is C++ and assembly language.

 It isn't ready for use in other projects.
 I'll update this document if it ever is.

+The API is C. It generally provides two functions to initialize each kind of object: one which takes a pointer to the object as parameter and allocates no memory and another that dynamically allocates memory for the object and returns a pointer.

 ### Multi-tasking